-6 In the earlier manufacturing-focused survey wave we carried out an extensive evaluation of this approach, including comparing telephone interviews with face-to-face visits, running management experiments on firms, and resurveying 5% of the sample with different interviewers and managers at the same firm.
+7 In the earlier manufacturing-focused survey wave we carried out an extensive evaluation of this approach, including comparing telephone interviews with face-to-face visits, running management experiments on firms, and resurveying 5% of the sample with different interviewers and managers at the same firm.
 In all cases we found strong evidence that our telephone surveys were providing a good proxy of firm management practices - see Bloom, Genakos, Sadun and Van Reenen (2012) for details.

-7 Sixteen of these twenty basic practices are considered to be relevant and applicable across all industries previously surveyed while the remaining four are specific to the management of schools.
+8 Sixteen of these twenty basic practices are considered to be relevant and applicable across all industries previously surveyed (for example, performance based promotion) while the remaining four are specific to the management of schools (for example, lesson planning).